-Current estate tax relief is set to expire at the end of 2012 with exemption levels dropping to $1 million per individual and the tax rate increasing to 55 percent.
+Current estate tax relief is set to expire at the end of 2012 with exemption levels dropping to

 “If Congress allows current estate tax relief to expire it will have a devastating impact on the cattle industry.

 “America’s farmers and ranchers are small business owners who cannot afford to foot the bill for government inaction,” said NCBA President J.D.
 Alexander.

 “The fate of American agriculture and our economic recovery rests on there being certainty in the tax code and continued relief from the burdensome death tax.”

 Reducing the tax burden on cattlemen and women has always been a top priority for NCBA and the beef cattle community.
 For decades NCBA has fought for full and permanent repeal of the estate tax.